nhrade/ufo-alien-whistleblower-list/README.md

 # UFO, SSP, and Alien Whistleblower List
 List of UFO, SSP, and alien whistleblowers.
 The phenomenon is kept secret but there have been many leaks and is related to Pentagon budget mismanagement, black-budget programs, secret space programs, and psychic phenomena.
+The main hypothesis I support is that there is ET contact and there is a temporal war between ET factions involving psychotronic weapons and psychic phenomena along with a widespread genetic engineering program.
+Otherwise, it's all just crazy.
+Yet I think this hypothesis is right.

 Feel free to add more and send a pull request.